wirepas/gateway/docker/README.md

  * Recommanded version is 1.26.0+
  * [Installation guide](https://docs.docker.com/compose/install/)

 Installation is only tested on Linux but could work on Mac and Windows.
-For Windows and Docker desktop using WSL2, it will not work as devices cannot be mapped to a container yet.
+For Windows and Docker desktop using WSL2, please follow the instructions given in [setup under WSL2](#setup-under-wsl2).

 ## Docker images